Skip to content

 Why should you go to rehab after detoxing from drugs?

 After detoxing from drugs, it is crucial to enter a rehab program.
 Rehab programs are designed to support individuals following detox with their continued symptoms.
-The emotional and mental changes that occur in the weeks following peak detox are often what individuals need most help well.
+The emotional and mental changes that occur in the weeks following peak detox are often what individuals need the most help well.
 Clients entering detox are almost all aware of the struggle with the physical symptoms, but the mental and emotional changes are what can cause the most damage to a person who is trying to make a change.

 Findlay Recovery Center – Addiction Treatment Center